 PCB storage

-Solid or liquid products containing PCBs in a concentration of 50 mg/kg or more trigger the storage requirements of the regulations when they are no longer in use and there are:
+The PCB Regulations establish specific storage requirements for products containing PCBs (polychlorinated biphenyls) in a concentration of 50 mg/kg or more when they are no longer in use and when there are one of:

 Storage requirements do not apply to the following products containing PCBs: